101 Fun Things To Do With No Money

 8. Games: This is a favorite in our house.
 Each Sunday, you can find us playing games.
 Whether a card game, dominos, or board game, the options are endless.
 This is a class thing to do with friends and family.

 9. Get Outside: We are blessed to live in such unique and beautiful areas.
 Yet, we barely manage to step foot outside.
 As a family, this is one of the best ways we save money.
 Probably tops my list of the best frugal living tips.
-The world is full of free things to do and explore!
+The world is full of free things to do for free and explore!

 10 Start a Club: Remember your favorite after school club from elementary school?
 What was your favorite part about it?
 More than likely, it was about connecting with your friends with the same interests and spending time together.
 The same concept just as adults.
-Dedicated time to spend with your friends with same interests.
+Dedicated time to hang out with your friends with same interests.
 There are plenty of clubs that you can start.
 Here are some ideas: reading club, sewing club, cooking club, fishing clubs, mom and tots club, etc.

 11. Explore the Outdoors: Fresh air is amazing for our bodies.
 Plus our world is filled with no money activities to do.
 Get outside, explore and see your surroundings in a fresh perspective.
 You don’t need a ton of fancy equipment that comes to mind when wanting to explore nature.
 Just head outside and follow where you feet take you.